BIOCHARKey ingredient for a sustainable economy.

 The PYREG technology carbonizes your residual materials into pollutant-free, highly porous biochar.
-Unlike rotting or incineration, this process does not release the carbon contained in the residual materials as CO2, but binds it stably in the biochar and thus removes it from the atmosphere.
+Unlike rotting or incineration, this process does not release the carbon contained in the residual materials as CO2, but binds it stably in the biochar and thus removes CO2 from the atmosphere.

-This makes the production of biochar one of the Negative Emission Technologies (NET) urgently needed for climate protection.
+This makes the production of biochar one of the Negative Emissions Technologies (NET) urgently needed for climate protection.
 When this biochar is permanently incorporated into so-called carbon sinks (e.g. soil, building materials, asphalt), the sustainable storage of CO2 is successful in the long term.

 During this process, carbon is not released into the air as CO2.
 Instead, it is stabily bound in the biochar and thus removed from the atmosphere.

 Markets need CO2-reducing products, especially in this time of climate change.